 By Nikolay Filipets

 I’ve done this kind of searching for things I need, and it makes me think about the importance of marrying control assessments with real-time data when assessing vendor risk.
 It’s possible to miss important insights if you’re not using both.
-You’ll get important information from both data paths.
-And this is necessary for making the right choice.
+You’ll get important information from both data paths that are necessary for making the right choice.

 If you’re managing vendor risk management for a large organization, you may have up to a thousand or more vendors to assess on a regular basis.
 Knowing where to start can be daunting, but there is a solution.